mherrmann/helium/README.md

  * To identify elements on a web page, Selenium requires you to use HTML IDs such as `myBtn`, XPaths such as `//button[text()="Some text"]` or CSS selectors such as `p.content`.
-These are not only hard to read, they also break easily when the web site changes.
+These do not just make your scripts hard to read, they also break easily when the web site changes.
  * You need to manually download and manage the respective WebDrivers.
 So if you want to automate Chrome for instance, it's not enough to simply install Selenium.
 You are also forced to download ChromeDriver and place it on your